Skip to content

 What is a housing counselor?
 Someone who will walk you through the homebuying process

-• They can answer any questions you have about home equity.
+• Answer questions about home equity.
 For instance, they can help you understand how and when to access the equity in your home without risking foreclosure.

-• If you’re facing foreclosure, they can help you understand your options for relief.
+• If you’re facing foreclosure, they can help you understand your options.
 Whether you want to save your home or simply get out of your mortgage with the least financial and credit damage possible, a housing counselor can help you understand the range of options you have.
 Then they can review your budget to help you find the best option for your unique financial situation.

 Get a free consultation from a HUD-certified housing counselor.